Azathioprine use while Breastfeeding

 Effects in Breastfed Infants

-One infant was breastfed for 6 days after birth in a mother who was taking azathioprine 75 mg daily in addition to cyclosporine.
+One infant was breastfed for 6 days after birth by a mother who was taking azathioprine 75 mg daily in addition to cyclosporine.
 Nursing was interrupted for 4 days, then partial breastfeeding was reestablished.
 The infant showed no signs of renal or neurologic toxicity or hirsutism during long-term follow up.

 Twelve infants were breastfed for up to 12 months during maternal use of azathioprine 50 to 100 mg daily (6 with concomitant cyclosporine) following kidney or kidney-pancreas transplantation.
 Kidney function was normal in all infants when measured after breastfeeding had ceased.
 The growth and psychomotor development of all infants was normal.